Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 Find out your audio driver codec before installing, it should be something like ALC*** with Realtek and CX**** with Conexant.
 Search up a tutorial on how for your OS online (you'll see why in step 7).
 # What's not working
-Sleep.
-You'll have to disable it by running "sudo pmset disablesleep 1" in the Terminal app.
+Sleep: You'll have to disable it by running `sudo pmset disablesleep 1` in the Terminal app.
+Keep in mind that the screen can still turn off after a few minutes or after you close the lid.

+Touchpad Numpad: No fix avalible.

+Managing keyboard backlight: You have to turn it on to your desired intensity in Linux or Windows and then reboot to macOS.
+At least it turns off when you close the lid, and then turns back on (probably because hardware manages that).

-Detecting that the laptop is charging.
-It will still show the battery level, and that it's draining, just if you plug it in, it wont show, and if you charged over your % before charging, it won't show higher % until you reboot.
+Detecting that the laptop is charging: It will still show the battery level, and that it's draining, just if you plug it in, it wont show, and if you charged over your % before charging, it won't show higher % until you reboot.

-Bluetooth is a bit buggy.
-If you try to connect to a Bluetooth device, and see that Bluetooth just turned off, you can't turn it back on until a reboot.
+Bluetooth is a bit buggy: If you try to connect to a Bluetooth device, and see that Bluetooth just turned off, you can't turn it back on until a reboot.
 But after that the device will be connected.
 # What's working
 Everything not listed in the previus section
 # How to install